ayalagellis/ai-game/README.md

 ```

 4. **Configure environment variables:**
-   - Edit `server/.env` with your database credentials and OpenAI API key
+   - Edit `server/.env` with your database credentials and Gemini API key
    - Edit `client/.env` with your API configuration

 5. **Set up the database:**